 The training covers a broad range of topics including: solid waste, recycling, reuse, composting and Zero Waste.
 This course is ideal for anyone working in these fields looking to gain a solid understanding of the policies, programs, systems, economics and infrastructure to collect, process and manage material resources.
 Upon completion of this coursework and a state-specific component, students will have gained all knowledge required to pass a comprehensive exam and receive a certificate as a Sustainable Resource Management Professional according to the National Recycling Coalition’s National Standards Certification Board requirements.

 The completed certification program includes:

-- Fifteen (15) 2-hour webinar-classes (pre-recorded and live-interactive) totaling thirty (30) hours of instruction including a CA State-specific class
+- Fifteen (15) 2-hour webinar-classes (pre-recorded & self-paced learning) totaling thirty (30) hours of instruction including a CA State-specific class

 - 2-hour video review class